 School dances may sound like high school but this is a new and improved college version with approximately sixteen hundred of your soon to be best friends!
 Dance your heart out in one of Harvard’s most fun spaces to some of the danciest DJ stylings you’ll find anywhere.

 The legendary annual showing of this Academy Award-winning movie, plus participation by authentic Crimson Key Society members.
 Join us for our very own witty and irreverent commentary on one of the worst critically-acclaimed movies of all time!
 Good times to be had by all, guaranteed!

 First-Year Talent Show

 World-class entertainment in a world-class venue.
 Show off!
 Or at least, come watch in the name of fun and friendship.
 Auditions are held throughout the week of Orientation.

 Opening Days are such a busy and exciting time, so here’s your chance to kick back and chill with Crimson Key!
-After all of your required meetings, come hang out with us and enjoy some sweet treats and activities up in the Quad while also getting to know your fellow classmates and CKS members.
+After all of your required meetings, come hang out with us and enjoy some sweet treats and activities in Tercentenary Theater (New Yard) while also getting to know your fellow classmates and CKS members.

 Other Campus Service

 The membership of CKS is often asked to serve as official Harvard University guides during campus-wide events.
 Annual events at which CKS volunteers include:

 Members of CKS guide and direct graduates and their families during Harvard Commencement and its accompanying events.